Royal Latin School: School buildings

 Brookfield House was formerly the boys' boarding house.
 It is a former hunting lodge that houses the school offices and reception, the school library, conference room, art department, music department and some science and drama laboratories and rooms.
 Rotherfield House was formerly the girls' boarding house.
 It houses the sixth form classrooms and common room, as well as the school lecture theatre, school archives, a computer suite and alumni rooms and offices.

 The Main Block, built in 1963 by Fred Pooley, houses the school hall, old gymnasium, stage (both indoor and outdoor) and drama department, student reception, school offices, English department, humanities department and the dining room.
 There is a separate technology block.
 New Block houses the mathematics department, the languages department, the economics and business studies department and some science laboratories.

-There is a sports hall and a sports campus.
+There is a sports hall and the ek robotics sports campus.
+The school opened its floodlit 3G pitch on September 25, 2020.
+The ek robotics sports Campus opened in November 2021 consisting of the VIVA fitness suite, mind and body zone as well as the Racelogic sports lab.

 The school's Discovery Centre is a 12-classroom building for sciences that also contains conference rooms.
 The building was opened on 2 October 2015 by Robert Winston and John Bercow.

 The school uses the church of St Peter and St Paul's in Buckingham for its annual carol service and Founder's Day service, which is held on the feast day of St John, the patron saint of the school.
 The church is also used for various concerts throughout the year.

 The Chantry Chapel, the school's former chapel, is now owned by the National Trust and is too small to accommodate the entire school, so all school religious ceremonies take place in the parish church.